 While the machinery your workplace is utilizing is the source of needing loto procedures, it is still your duty as an employer to provide proper warnings and training for the equipment used in your facility.

 How have safety signs evolved over the past 100 years?
 See our timeline of safety sign best practices.

 Reinforcing Safety at the Right Time and Place

-You’re helping to better reduce risk and protect workers when you purchase Clarion Safety lockout signs and equipment safety labels, reinforcing that lockout procedures be followed as part of your hazard avoidance best practices.
+You’re helping to better reduce risk and protect workers when you purchase Clarion Safety lockout signs and equipment safety labels, reinforcing those lockout procedures to be followed as part of your hazard avoidance best practices.
 Employees may be trained in lockout/tagout, but training can be forgotten in the moment when a jam needs to be cleared or unplanned maintenance needs to be performed.
-This is where using our signs and labels serve to permanently reinforce the critical need to follow lockout procedures – helping to remind people right at the point where they could interact with potential hazards.
+This is where using our signs and labels serves to permanently reinforce the critical need to follow lockout procedures – helping to remind people right at the point where they could interact with potential hazards.
 Our products use attention-getting, standards-compliant symbols so your safety messages are better able to be noticed and comprehended – all so accidents are avoided and lives are saved from tragedy.